-The information below describes and quantifies certain payments or benefits that would be payable under the existing plans and programs of the Company and its subsidiaries if an Executive's employment had terminated on December 31, 2010, or the Company had undergone a change in control on December 31, 2010.
+The information below describes and quantifies certain payments or benefits that would be payable under the existing plans and programs of the Company and its subsidiaries if an Executive's employment had terminated on December 31, 2011, or the Company had undergone a change in control on December 31, 2011.
 These benefits are in addition to benefits generally available to all salaried employees of the Company in connection with a termination of employment, such as distributions from the 401(k) Plans, disability and life insurance benefits, the value of employee-paid group health plan continuation coverage under the Consolidated Omnibus Reconciliation Act, or "COBRA" and accrued vacation pay.
 The Executives do not have any other severance benefits, severance agreements or change-in-control agreements.

 Accelerated Vesting of Stock Options and Stock Awards Upon Change In Control.
-Under the Company's long-term incentive plans, all outstanding stock options, shares of restricted stock, restricted stock units and performance units held by an Executive on December 31, 2010, would become fully vested upon a "change in control" without regard to whether the Executive terminated employment in connection with or following the change in control.
+Under the Company's prior long-term incentive plans, all outstanding stock options, shares of restricted stock, restricted stock units and performance units held by an Executive on December 31, 2011, would have become fully vested upon a "change in control" without regard to whether the Executive terminated employment in connection with or following the change in control.
 The Company's long-term incentive plans generally define a "change in control" as any of the following events: (i) the acquisition by any person of 50% or more of the Company's voting shares, (ii) replacement of a majority of the Company's directors within a two-year period under certain conditions, or (iii) shareholder approval of a merger in which the Company is not the surviving entity, sale of substantially all of the Company's assets or liquidation.
-The following table shows for each Executive the intrinsic value of his unvested stock option, unvested restricted stock and unvested restricted stock units and performance units as of December 31, 2010, that would have been accelerated had a change in control of the Company occurred on that date, calculated by multiplying the number of underlying shares by the closing price of the Common Stock on the last trading day of 2010 (\$15.62 per share) and, in the case of stock options, by then subtracting the applicable option exercise price.
-The Company has not agreed to provide any Executive with any gross-up or reimbursement for excise taxes imposed on "excess parachute payments" under Section 280G of the Code.
+The following table shows for each Executive the intrinsic value of his unvested stock option, unvested restricted stock and unvested restricted stock units and performance units as of December 31, 2011, that would have been accelerated had a change in control of the Company occurred on that date, calculated by multiplying the number of underlying shares by the closing price of the Common Stock on the last trading day of 2011 (\$12.59 per share) and, in the case of stock options, by then subtracting the applicable option exercise price:

-Name Early Vesting of Stock Options Early Vesting of Restricted Stock Early Vesting of Restricted Stock Units Early Vesting of Performance Units Jerry C. Atkin \$112,126 \$258,053 \$612,741 \$759,296 Bradford R. Rich \$ 65,352 \$144,989 \$361,790 \$446,935 Russell A. Childs \$ 57,728 \$132,832 \$313.368 \$388,816 Bradford R. Holt \$ 54,330 \$124,530 \$303,387 \$379,307
+Name Early Vesting of Stock Options Early Vesting of Restricted Stock Early Vesting of Restricted Stock Units Early Vesting of Performance Units Jerry C. Atkin \$0 \$207,995 \$493,881 \$459,296 Bradford R. Rich \$0 \$120,894 \$291,610 \$266,395 Russell A. Childs \$0 \$107,065 \$252,581 \$236,416 Bradford R. Holt \$0 \$100,373 \$244,536 \$226,922 Michael J. Kraupp \$0 \$ 48,884 \$103,326 \$127,105